Riverside Public Library: History

 In October, 2009, the library's board of trustees reinitiated plans to replace the existing main library.
 Previous plans were scrapped after the public expressed displeasure with the approach that had been taken.

+In October, 2016, the Riverside City Council approved construction of a new Main Library building at 3900 Mission Inn Avenue.
+The new building, designed by Johnson Favara, was completed in 2021.
+The old downtown library building was retrofitted for The Cheech Marin Center for Chicano Art, Culture & Industry.